 Sofia Karim has practiced architecture for over 20 years at studios including Norman Foster’s in London and Peter Eisenman’s in New York.

-Her practice combines architecture, visual art, activism and writing.
+Her practice combines architecture, visual art, and activism.

-Her activism focuses on Bangladesh and India human rights and artists’ freedom of expression.
+Her activism focuses on human rights across Bangladesh and India.
 She campaigned for the release of imprisoned artists, including Dr Alam and Tania Bruguera.

-She is a visiting critic at Westminster school of Architecture.
+She lectures on architecture and is a visiting critic at Westminster school of Architecture.